Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Stellar Ages

-We compare the age results from these two methods in figure \ref{fig:age_comp} and find relatively good agreement between the two methods, which rely on different isochrones, with a mean offset (StarHorse - Isochrone) of 0.62 $\pm$ 1.42 Gyr.
-Stars that have $\le$25\% age precision ($\sigma$/age $\le$ 0.25) with both methods (130 stars) have a mean offset of 0.01 $\pm$ 0.85 Gyr.
-The data published online contains stellar ages from both methods as well as maximum-likelihood isochronal method main-sequence or sub-giant branch predictions and StarHorse interstellar extinctions and distances for available stars.
+We compare the age results from these two methods in figure \ref{fig:age_comp} and find relatively good agreement between the two methods, which rely on different isochrones, with a mean offset (\texttt{StarHorse} - Isochrone) of 0.52 Gyr (or 6.0\%) and a dispersion 1.72 Gyr (or 32.4\%) for the 2186 stars with ages from both methods, where the percentages correspond to the difference in age estimates of each star divided by the mean age of the two methods.
+For our analysis we only consider ages for stars that have error estimates below 2 Gyr and the age from both methods are within 2 Gyr of each other.
+If both methods have age error estimate below 2 Gyr we take the mean of the two ages for the age of the star, which is the case for 981 stars.
+For another 144 stars, only the \texttt{StarHorse} age error estimate is below 2 Gyr, so only this method's age estimate is analyzed.
+This creates a sample of 1125 stars with ages for our analyses.
+We display this sample in figure \ref{fig:age_comp}.
+The data published online contains stellar ages from both methods as well as maximum-likelihood isochronal method main-sequence or sub-giant branch predictions and \texttt{StarHorse} interstellar extinctions and distances for available stars.